Stars and colleagues pay tribute to Friends star and 'huge inspiration' Matthew Perry after death

 Canadian prime minister Justin Trudeau, who attended the same school as Perry, was among those to pay tribute following Perry’s “shock” death at the age of 54.

-However, Friends co-stars including Jennifer Aniston, Courtney Cox and Matt LeBlanc, were still yet to release comments about the star’s passing as of Sunday afternoon, UK time.
+However, Friends co-stars including Jennifer Aniston, Courteney Cox and Matt LeBlanc, were still yet to release comments about the star’s passing as of Sunday afternoon, UK time.

 Mr Trudeau said: “Matthew Perry’s passing is shocking and saddening.
 I’ll never forget the schoolyard games we used to play, and I know people around the world are never going to forget the joy he brought them.